Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 How much of a portfolio should be in the UK?

-It is worth considering currency risk.
-If you invest in standard US funds, your returns will be dictated by the progress of the stock market but also by any swing between the pound and the dollar.
+It is also worth considering the effect of currency risk.
+If you invest in standard US funds, your returns will be decided by the progress of the stock market but also by any swing between the pound and the dollar.
 If in doubt about investment choices, speak to a financial adviser.

 UK fund ideas